 .
 Capital Volume 3, chapter 15 part II.

 .
-On this last point, see our article “The study of Capital and the Grundrisse of communism” from the series Communism is not just a nice idea but a material necessity http://en.internationalism.org/ir/075_commy_07.html
+On this last point, see our article from the series Communism is not just a nice idea but a material necessity: 'The study of Capital and the foundations of Communism'.

 .
 To maintain growth rates in spite of the world economy slowing down, China has been betting on its internal market, through local administrations running up mounting debts.
 But here again there is no miracle in sight.
 You can’t get into endless debt without creating the risk of bankruptcy, and this certainly applies to the Chinese commercial banks: “to avoid a cascade of defaults on payment (the latter) have put off into the future a large part of the debts of local bodies, or are in the process of doing so” (Les Echos)

 .
 The IR 120 article also exposes the hypocritical claims of a group of elements who really had been excluded from the ICC for their unacceptable behaviour: the “Internal Fraction of the ICC”, who published a fawning article about Battaglia’s contribution.
 Having attacked the ICC for abandoning the concept of decadence via the theory of decomposition (which has no meaning outside of a concept of decadence) the political project of this “Fraction”– to attack the ICC while flattering the IBRP - was revealed very clearly in this article.

 .
 It seems that the article from Prometeo 8 was a discussion document and not a statement of position by the IBRP or one of its affiliated groups, which made the title of our response (“Battaglia Comunista abandons the marxist concept of decadence”) somewhat inappropriate